Wheaton Arts and Cultural Center is thrilled to celebrate its 50th-Anniversary as one of the most unusual and creative landmarks in the Northeast!

-In light of the COVID-19 situation temporarily closing our doors, many of our highlighted events have been canceled or postponed for later dates.
+In light of the COVID-19 pandemic temporarily closing our doors in 2020, many of our highlighted events related to our 50th-Anniversary have been canceled or postponed for later dates.
 While we are challenged by these changing times, we are continuing to do our best to connect and engage our community of artists, youth, patrons, and the public in meaningful ways.

-In this isolation, our mission to engage artists and audiences in an evolving exploration of creativity becomes even more essential with the significant role that art holds on our daily lives.
+Our mission to engage artists and audiences in an evolving exploration of creativity becomes even more essential with the significant role that art holds in our daily lives.